 Is the location easily accessible for many people in your community to get to?
 Remember that some folks who use the Community Orchard may be elders who need handicap access.

-Where is there enough space to have Community Orchard?

 Where are water sources that can be used for the orchard?
 Who controls the water supply and what permissions will need to be maintained to use water for the orchard?
 Some communities require that domestic water not be used for orchards without permission.
 Your team may need to contact the local water authority, obtain approval from tribal leadership, or gain permission from neighboring communities to use water.

-Where is there a place that is away from roads that have a lot of traffic or other sources of pollution?

 Where are there available facilities like bathrooms and running water that people may need to use while they’re working in the Community Orchard?

 Is approval for the space needed?
 If so, who is responsible for giving permission to use the space?